Heian period

-Although the Imperial House of Japan had power on the surface, the real power was in the hands of the Fujiwara clan, a powerful aristocratic family who had intermarried with the imperial family.
-Many emperors actually had mothers from the Fujiwara family.
-The economy mostly existed through barter and trade, while the shōen system enabled the accumulation of wealth by an aristocratic elite.
-Even though the Heian period was one of national peace, the government failed to effectively police the territory, leading to frequent robberies of travellers.
+Although the Imperial House of Japan had power on the surface, the real power was in the hands of the Fujiwara clan, a powerful aristocratic family who had intermarried with the imperial family; most Emperors of the Heian era had mothers from the Fujiwara family.
+The economy mostly existed through barter and trade due to the lack of a national currency, while the shōen system encouraged the growth of aristocratic estates that began gradually asserting their independence from Imperial control.
+Despite a lack of serious warfare or domestic strife during the Heian era, crime and banditry were widespread as the Emperors failed to police the country effectively.